heinhtetaung-node/websub-pubsubhubbub-php/README.md

 check log.txt file that will print your new xml object

+And inside your folder it will create new xml file with current date which containing new item.

 #Adding new item to feed.xml
 1. If you want to add new item to xml file, you can add new entry tag under <id>http://blog.superfeedr.com/</id>  line no 8